PRE AND POST ARRIVAL STEPS FOR NEW STUDENTS

 Once you have received your F-1 or J-1 visa, you can travel to the US with your valid passport and your I-20 or DS-2019.
 You can ONLY enter the US up to 30 days before the start date on your I-20 or DS-2019.

-For more information see Preparing to Enter the United States: What to Expect at a U.S. Port of Entry
+Also see our Preparing to Enter the United States: What to Expect at a U.S. Port of Entry page.

 This is a legal requirement of your F-1 or J-1 status, and your status will not be legally activated until you have successfully completed this process.
 Use your Rutgers NetID and password to login to your RGLOBAL account to complete your information through the check-in form (available under “Orientation” in the RGlobal portal).